 Information concerning the Fund's portfolio holdings is available via the link to the Fund and share class name at FederatedInvestors.com/FundInformation.
 A complete listing of the Fund's portfolio holdings as of the end of each calendar quarter is posted on the website 30 days (or the next business day) after the end of the quarter and remains posted for six months thereafter.
 Summary portfolio composition information as of the close of each month is posted on the website 15 days (or the next business day) after month-end and remains posted until replaced by the information for the succeeding month.
-The summary portfolio composition information of the Fund's top 10 holdings, and a percentage breakdown of the portfolio by sector and asset class.
+The summary portfolio composition information may include: identification of the Fund's top 10 holdings and percentage breakdowns of the portfolio by sector, asset class and credit quality.

 You may also access portfolio information as of the end of the Fund's fiscal quarters via the link to the Fund and share class name at FederatedInvestors.com.
 The Fund's Annual Shareholder Report and Semi-Annual Shareholder Report contain complete listings of the Fund's portfolio holdings as of the end of the Fund's second and fourth fiscal quarters.
 Fiscal quarter information is made available on the website within 70 days after the end of the fiscal quarter.
-This information is also available in reports filed with the SEC at the SEC's website at sec.gov.
+This information is also available in reports filed with the SEC at the SEC's website at Sec.gov.